 As early as 2011, NYC introduced QR Codes as a part of their construction permits.
 These QR Codes on the construction permit allow users to scan and view the type of construction, the identities of the property owner, etc.

-Additionally, it also allows people to register any complaints on noise, safety, and violations through the official Department of Buildings website.
+Additionally, it allows people to register complaints about noise, safety, and violations through the official Department of Buildings website.

 2. Longs Peak Hospital in Colorado leveraged QR Codes for operational procedures